gracetownland/Legal-Aid-Tool/docs/securityGuide.md

    - [Learn more](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-policies.html)

 2. **TLS Enforcement**
-   - All ECR API calls must use TLS 1.2 or higher, ensuring data in transit is secure
+   - All ECR API calls must use TLS 1.2 or higher, ensuring data in transit is secure.

 3. **IAM Roles & Policies**
-   - There are permissions (e.g., `ecr:GetAuthorizationToken`, `ecr:BatchGetImage`) that control who can push/pull images
+   - There are permissions (e.g., `ecr:GetAuthorizationToken`, `ecr:BatchGetImage`) that control who can push/pull images.

 5. **Lifecycle Policies**
-   - Automatically remove outdated images to minimize storage costs and reduce the attack surface
+   - Automatically remove outdated images to minimize storage costs and reduce the attack surface.

+6. **Image Scanning**
+   - All ECR repos have image scanning enabled to detect vulnerabilites and remediate issues.

 ---

 **Recommendation:**
-- Enable image scanning on push to detect vulnerabilities and remediate issues
 - Regularly review ECR logs in **AWS CloudTrail** to identify suspicious or unauthorized access attempts
 - Implement **lifecycle policies** to retain only the most recent, patched images for better security and cost efficiency